Glossary

 To be distinguished from avoided and sequestered emissions.

-Reductions in emissions by other stakeholders, through an organisation's activities, products and/or services.
-These reductions therefore occur outside its operational boundary.
-They are assessed relative to a baseline scenario.
+Emission reductions of other Stakeholders, by an Organisation's activities, products and/or services.
+These reductions therefore take place outside its operational boundary.
+They are evaluated relative to a baseline scenario.

-Within the Bilan Carbone®: an organisation can determine the GHG emissions avoided by an activity.
-The organisation must not deduct these avoided emissions from total emissions, but may account for them and, where appropriate, report them separately.
+Within the Bilan Carbone®: an Organisation can determine the GHG emissions avoided by an activity.
+The Organisation shall not deduct these avoided emissions from total emissions, but may account for them and, if applicable, report them separately.

 See definition of Pillar B.